 - If you currently work in more than one office or if you’re a freelance hygienist temporarily

-- If you volunteer your services at schools, nursing homes, or health clinics that don’t offer any insurance coverage or sufficient coverage
+- Second, if you volunteer your services at schools, nursing homes, or health clinics that don’t offer any insurance coverage or sufficient coverage

 - If you want to set your own policy limits and deductibles and be more in control